 Here’s a quick demo video that demonstrates some of the options, unfortunately now all the free ones illustrated here don’t work anymore.
 However fast forward to about 4:30 and you’ll see a VPN program in action, it’s certainly the fastest and easiest option that still works in 2017 for watching the BBC iPlayer outside the UK:

 It’s not a popular move, as for years the BBC have been fairly relaxed about programs that allow you to watch from outside the United Kingdom.
 Especially in places like France where many people actually pay the UK licence fee anyway using these services to access UK TV from their holiday homes or holidays.
 They have actually been a little more aggressive than some of the stations although ITV player ask you to register using a UK postcode as well, although you just need to use a legitimate one from anywhere.
 It’s hardly surprising though as many Brits are now living in France and enjoying the advantages of French family life whilst accessing iPlayer on any device they own.

 Update on BBC iPlayer VPN 2017 Issue

 In the Summer of 2016, the BBC actually started actively targeting VPNs too and hundreds of services were blocked.
 It’s wasn’t that the BBC iPlayer detecting VPN programs, nobody has figured out how to do that, but they can investigate IP addresses with multiple connections and track through advertising.
 They realised just how much BBC was watched in these areas and how it perhaps affected their commercial revenue from people watching the BBC like this.
 There are a lot fewer of these services now, but the majority that remain still work – always get a short trial account though before paying for a longer subscription to make sure.

-Here’s our recommendation working now in 2018 – .
+Here’s our recommendation working now in the Summer of 2017 – .